 Because of the harmonious curves afforded by vaults and domes, exterior design is kept simple and discreet.
 Proportions created by the height of the walls below the roofs play an important role not only esthetically but in providing shade where and when needed.
 Hence, our reliance on outdoor walled courtyards and loggias as roofless rooms to enhance comfort and enjoyment.
 Landscaping is kept indigenous.

 Adobe walls demand adobe plaster for maximum, long-lasting protection and breathability.
 The plaster we use is a composition of clay, sand, water, nopal (prickly pear cactus) juice, horse manure (we now suspect the manure attracts termites,) and finely chopped wheat straw.
 The straw provides structure and wicks away moisture.
 Nopal is highly glutinous and adhering, and small amounts of horse manure add malleability to the mix.
 The plaster creates a smooth coat but may be further finished with a lime wash or other non-chemical finish plaster.
-We have had little success with lime but have not eradicated it as a possibility.
+We have had success with lime and earth plaster.

-Our designs are environmentally compatible in that they are constructed solely of earthen materials and they incorporate off-the-grid sources of energy, using solar collection and windmills.
+Our designs are environmentally compatible.
+They are constructed solely of earthen materials and they incorporate off-the-grid sources of energy, using solar collection and windmills.